kevinmcinerney/StarterProject/README.md

 #1 Go to https://github.com/kevinmcinerney/StarterProject and fork the Project.

-#2 GO to 'settings' and rename the forked project.
+#2 Go to 'settings' and rename the forked project.

 #3 On your local machines terminal, run:
 #'git clone https://github.com/example/StarterProject.git'